-An Auburn University Wildlife Sciences professor once said that a deer would get down on its knees and walk that way from Washington to Tennessee just for one acorn from the sawtooth oak.
+An Auburn University Wildlife Sciences professor once said that a deer would get down on its knees and walk from Washington to Tennessee just for one acorn from the sawtooth oak.
 He may have been right.